You will be asked to register, choose the category you want to enter and submit details about the entry.

 You will be able to log in to the entry system and amend/add entries up until the closing dates for entries, which is the 7th July 2017.

 The main body of your entry will consist of a brief description of:

 You will need to submit your entry photo, along with any additional supporting material – such as evaluations, inspection reports, testimonials or press cuttings – to back up any statements.
 Supporting material should be uploaded along with your entry where possible.
 If this is not possible, then you may post supporting material, clearly stating the entry it is accompanying, to:

-Sophie Kerr - Children & Young People Now Awards - St Jude’s Church - Dulwich Road - London - SE24 0PB
+Sophie Spencer - Children & Young People Now Awards - St Jude’s Church - Dulwich Road - London - SE24 0PB

 Please keep in mind that young people, as well as adult professionals, will be judging each award, so make your entry as young person-friendly as possible.
 You can enter any number of categories, but the maximum number of categories an initiative can be entered for is three.